Did you know?

 Maboneng is a Sotho word meaning 'place of light'.

-The Maboneng Precinct in Johannesburg is a pioneering example of how the development of an integrated, mixed-use community where people play, live and work, can define an urban way of life.
+If you’re in Johannesburg a trip to the Maboneng Precinct is an absolute must.
+It’s a fantastic example of how the development of an integrated, mixed-use community, where people play, live and work, can define a modernised urban way of life.

-This area in Johannesburg is a unique complex of developments that collectively underpin the city centre’s exciting regeneration.
-These include studios, art galleries and a range of shops, restaurants and coffee bars that are fuelling an inner-city lifestyle, with entrepreneurship and creativity at its core.
+Maboneng is a unique mix of developments that form a part of the city’s exciting regeneration.
+These include studios, art galleries, boutique shops, restaurants and coffee bars that are fuelling an inner-city lifestyle with entrepreneurship and creativity.

-The precinct’s pioneer development, Arts on Main, combines creative office spaces with studios (including those of William Kentridge, Mikhael Subotzky and Kim Lieberman), galleries and shops, transforming old warehouses into an exciting space where Jo’burg’s creative community attend regular events, such as the weekly Market on Main.
+The precinct’s pioneer development, Arts on Main, combines creative office spaces with studios (including those of William Kentridge, Mikhael Subotzky and Kim Lieberman), galleries and shops, transforming old warehouses into an exciting space where Jozi’s creative community get together to work, play and share ideas.

 The nearby 12 Decades Hotel has rooms that have been conceptualised and designed by some of South Africa’s top artists and designers, including Love Jozi, Black Coffee and Dokter + Misses.

-Another development in the precinct is an office building called Main Change.
-It houses entrepreneurs and innovators in a collaborative working environment.
-The building also features a spa, meditation zone, holistic healing centre, health food café and fashion and furniture stores.
+Another development in the precinct is an office building called Main Change, where you can find entrepreneurs and innovators in a collaborative working environment.
+If you want to find your centre, this spot also features a spa, meditation zone, holistic healing centre, health food café and fashion and furniture stores.

-Revolution House is another example of how the precinct mixes living and working spaces; its apartments share their building with film and sound studios, The Revolution Barber, New Brow art and fashion store and the Black Box event space.
-One of the most recent additions to the area, MOAD, is an urban museum space designed to showcase African design work.
+Revolution House is another example of how the precinct mixes living and working spaces.
+Here the apartments share their building with film and sound studios, The Revolution Barber, New Brow art and fashion store and the Black Box event space.
+One of the most recent additions to the area, MOAD (Museum of African Design) is an urban museum space designed to showcase African contemporary art and design.